Exocortex/ExocortexCrate/README.md

 - Python 2.7 Windows
 - Python 2.6 Windows & Linux

+# License

+This software is dual licensed as GPL3 and Commercial in a similar fashion to MongoDB, and MySQL.

 # Requirements

 We use automatically generated projects from a canonical set of CMakeList files.